lingtalfi/SaveOrm/doc/save.md

 - foreignKeys: array of foreign key column => \[referenced table, referenced column]
 - autoIncremented: null|str, the name of the auto-incremented column if any
 - primaryKey: array representing the primary key
+- uniqueIndexes: array of unique indexes, helps SaveOrm determining whether to perform an update or an insert
 - ?ric: array representing the ric fields (only for tables without primary keys, see the "Create or update?" section below)
 - ?bindings: array of guest links
         The concept of link is defined in the **save-orm.md** document.